Arbitrage equilibrium and the emergence of universal microstructure in deep neural networks: Effective utility of connections and the distribution of weights

 \section{Effective utility of connections and the distribution of weights}

-There are two \textit{local} competitions that are happening simultaneously, one between the connections and the other between the neurons, in every layer.
+During training, there are two \textit{local} competitions that occur simultaneously, one between the connections and the other between the neurons, in every layer.
+In these competitions, the agents (i.e., the connections and the neurons) move around in the parameter space, trying to minimize the error function in each iteration.
 We first consider the competition between the connections.\\

 We consider a large deep neural network with $L$ layers of neurons.
 Let layer $l$ have $N^l$ neurons that are connected to neurons in layer $l-1$ using $M^l$ connections.
 To benefit from the statistical properties of large numbers, we assume that $N^l$ and $M^l$ are very large, on the order of millions.
 These connections have weights, which can be positive or negative, which determine the strength of the connections.
-In our analysis, we scaled all weights to the range of 0 to 1, which is divided into $m$ bins.
-So, any given connection belongs to one of the $m$ bins.
+In our analysis, we scaled the magnitude of all weights in the range of 0 to 1, which is divided into $m$ bins.
+Therefore, any given connection belongs to one of the $m$ bins.
 The strength of connection of a neuron $i$ in layer $l$ that is connected to a neuron $j$ in layer $l-1$, and belonging to bin $k$, is denoted by $w^l_{ijk}$.
 The number of connections in bin $k$ is given by $M^l_k$ with the constraint $M^l = \sum_{k=1}^{m} M^l_k$.
 The total budget for weights is constrained by $W^l = \sum_{k=1}^{m} M^l_k \mid w^l_{ijk} \mid$.\\

-The deep neural network is human-engineered or has naturally evolved to meet information modeling goals and deliver certain performance targets efficiently and robustly\cite{venkat2004secon, venkat2006maxentropy, venkat2007darwin, venkat2011supplychain}.
+The deep neural network is human-engineered or has naturally evolved to meet certain information modeling goals and deliver certain performance targets efficiently and robustly\cite{venkat2004secon, venkat2006maxentropy, venkat2007darwin, venkat2011supplychain}.
 In our context, efficiency is a measure of how effectively the network minimizes the error or loss function with minimal use of resources.
 For example, maintaining neurons and connections incurs costs such as computing power, memory, time, energy, etc. One would like the network to meet its performance target of making accurate predictions with minimal use of such resources.
 Similarly, by robustness, we mean the ability to deliver the performance target despite variations in its operating environment, such as making accurate predictions in \textit{test} datasets that are different from its \textit{training} datasets.\\